fts4vmc/FTS4VMC/MANUAL.md

 [GRAPH-TAB]: ./manual_images/graph_tab.png
 [SUMMARY-TAB]: ./manual_images/summary_tab.png

-FTS4VMC is a tool to analyse feature transition system, detect and remove ambiguities, display equivalent modal transition system and verify properties expressed in process algebra compatible with the variability model checker [VMC][VMC].
+FTS4VMC is a tool to analyze featured transition system, detect and remove ambiguities, display transformed modal transition systems and verify properties expressed in a logic accepted by the Variability Model Checker [VMC][VMC].

 The tool takes as input a dot file containing a FTS, here's an example of compatible dot file: